RicinApp/Ricin/docs/INSTALL.md

 ```

 ### Fedora
-On Fedora you need to compile ToxCore, Libsodium, and filter_audio by hand.
+On Fedora you need to compile ToxCore, Libsodium, and filter_audio from souce.
-Someone already wrote on how to achieve this, simply follow the guide
-to [Install ToxCore].
+There is already sufficient documentation on this process, simply follow the guide to [Install ToxCore].

 ```bash
 $ dnf install python3 valac glib2 gtk3 gtk3-devel \